marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Because it can be critical later...

-There is next main troublepoints and additional troubles (which can be less likely with exploitation or not so visible):
+There is next list of main troublepoints and additional troubles (which can be less likely with exploitation or not so visible):

 <ul>
 <li><code>debug-todo-page is not deleted or is not properly denied</code></li>